formlesstree4/EileenTheBot/README.md

 Eventually, similarly to Munchkin (the inspiration for this mini-game), other Users on the same server will be able to assist you or the Monster you're fighting by providing temporary buffs (via equipment).

 There's no theoretical cap to the system right now.
-However, at some point, engaging in fights will being to cost currency which means any excess gear / loot not being used should be sold!
+However, at some point, engaging in fights will begin to cost currency which means any excess gear / loot not being used should be sold!

 Long term goals are to put items up into an auction house to attempt to milk higher than market value out of a rare item drop.